 Using Electric Blanket During Pregnancy – Is It Safe?

-While traditional blankets keep you warm by trapping your body heat within it, electric blankets use electricity to heat up a thin, insulated copper wire inside the blanket to warm it up before you even get into bed!
-If on a cold wintery evening, you have heard the phone ringing in the other room and dreaded the idea of having to let go the blanket, get cold, and then come back to bed, only to have to wait again, for warmth to build up, then you know exactly why the ‘electric blanket’ was invented and can’t thank enough for it.
+While traditional blankets keep you warm by trapping your body heat, electric blankets use electricity to heat a thin, insulated copper wire inside the blanket before you even get into bed!
+If on a cold wintery evening, you have heard the phone ringing in the other room and dreaded the idea of having to let go of the blanket, for it will get cold, only to have to wait again, for warmth to build up, then you know exactly why the ‘electric blanket’ was invented and can’t thank it enough for it.
 But if you are pregnant, you might want to think twice before using it.
-If you want to use an electric blanket in pregnancy to keep yourself warm, then think again because it’s not safe to use during pregnancy.
+Understanding the correlation between an electric blanket and pregnancy can help expectant mothers make an informed decision whether to use them or not, as they may elevate the core body temperature.
+If you want to use an electric blanket in pregnancy to keep yourself warm, consider this post first.

 What Makes an Electric Blanket Unsafe for Pregnant Women?

 Where there is electricity, there are electromagnetic fields.
-The adverse effects on the human body, from exposure to this invisible field, are still being studied.
+The adverse effects on the human body from exposure to this invisible field are still being studied.
 The presence of an electromagnetic field is one of the reasons why mobiles are considered dangerous to keep in your pockets on a long-term basis.
-The same is the case with an electric blanket.
+The same goes for an electric blanket.
 It is believed that the overheating of the blanket could affect the baby.

 Risks Associated With Using an Electric Blanket While Pregnant